 Trim Shrubs & Bushes

-Potential buyers have a keen eye for curb appeal, so if you have shrubs or bushes around your home, not taking care of them is noticeable to potential buyers.
+Potential buyers have a keen eye for curb appeal, so if you have shrubs or bushes around your home, be sure to keep them neat and healthy-looking.
 Make a point each year to prune and shape bushes in your yard to get rid of overgrowth or dead branches.
-Trimming shrubs and bushes down encourages healthy growth from the interior of the plant, which is vital to maintaining these landscape features long-term.
+Trimming shrubs and bushes down encourages healthy growth from the plant, which is vital to maintaining these landscape features long-term.
 Like trees, tactfully-planted shrubs and bushes can increase privacy and help filter out environmental noises, which only further increases their appeal.

 Lay Down a Fresh Bed of Mulch

-One of the best ways to keep your home landscaping looking fresh for longer is to add new mulch.
-Mulch helps to retain moisture in the soil.
+One of the best ways to keep your home landscaping looking fresh is to add new mulch.
+Laying mulch helps to retain moisture in the soil.
 It prevents evaporation, insulates soil, and helps maintain lower root temperatures, providing plants with essential nutrients that help them look their best.
 Additionally, by picking the right color of mulch to contrast with your flowers and plants, you can add a pop of color to your yard that complements your landscape design and boosts curb appeal!

 Cultivate a Low-Maintenance Landscape